memgraph/docs/products/memgraph/v1.2.0/getting_started/querying/querying.md

 Telemetry is an automated process by which data is collected at a remote point.
-At Memgraph, we use telemetry for the sole purpose of improving our product, thereby collecting data about the machine that executes the database (CPU, memory, OS and kernel information) as well as data about the database runtime (CPU usage, memory usage, vertices and edges count).
+At Memgraph, we use telemetry for the sole purpose of improving our product, thereby collecting data about the machine that executes the database (CPU, memory, OS, and kernel information) as well as data about the database runtime (CPU usage, memory usage, vertices, and edges count).

 Here at Memgraph, we care deeply about the privacy of our users and do not collect any sensitive information.
 If you wish to disable Memgraph's telemetry